Billans99/anime-api-app/README.md

 Clicking the view button displays a modal popup with even more data such as genre, summary, background, and more.
 Scroll down to view all the information about the anime.

+To load more anime, click the Load More button at the bottom of the page.